 - Aa: Obligations rated Aa are judged to be of high quality and are subject to very low credit risk.

-- A: Obligations rated A are considered upper-medium grade and are subject to low credit risk.
+- A: Obligations rated A are considered upper-medium grades and are subject to low credit risk.

 - Ba: Obligations rated Ba are judged to have speculative elements and are subject to substantial credit risk.